-- (3) This section does not apply to a part of land sublet under section 309. - (4) To remove any doubt, nothing in this section prevents development in accordance with this Act on land sublet.
+(10) This section does not apply to a part of land sublet under section 309.

 309 Subletting for siting of mobile homes

 - (1) This section applies if- - (a) a lease of territory land authorises the use of the land comprised in the lease as a mobile home park; and - (b) part of the land is being used, or intended to be used, for the siting of a mobile home. - (2) The part of the land may, subject to the lease and any sublease of the land, be sublet separately from the remainder of the land. - (3) In this section: